AustinHay/jekyll_website/_posts/2015-03-06-Collaborative-Sales.md

 At the end of the day, you're likely left wondering <b>is it possible to adapt to every single person's needs?</b> Unfortunately, the answer is no, probably not.
 But that isn't to say that you can't try to be more accomodating.
 The reality is that whatever set of sales rules you choose to integrate might rub off wrongly against particular personalities.
 However, don't forget that only you have the power to adapt your team and make it more productive. <b>Don't accept the sales status quo because it's business as usual</b>.

-The [same advice](https://blog.branch.io/ideas-are-the-currency-of-growth/) that Morgan Brown vocalizes about growth applies applies to sales: <b>it is an iterative and idea-centric process</b>.
+The [same advice](https://blog.branch.io/ideas-are-the-currency-of-growth/) that [Morgan Brown](https://soundcloud.com/branchmetrics/ideas-are-the-currency-of-growth) vocalizes about growth applies to sales: <b>it is an iterative and idea-centric process</b>.
 Try new things, test what works and what doesn't, capture valuable metrics, get feedback, learn, improve, and double down when you've figured out the best way for your org to sell.

 ### Collaborative Sales Explained ###